Exporting to South Korea

 From April to September: +7 hours; from October to March: +8 hours

 Since the year 2005, Banco Sabadell has been covering South Korea from its regional office for the north of Asia in Shanghai.

-- Advice on the establishment of Spanish companies in Korea, providing a specialised and individualised service.
+- Advice on establishing Spanish companies in Korea, providing a specialised and individualised service.

 - Monitoring of foreign trade operations with South Korea: imports and exports through the relationship developed with the local banking system.

-- Support for projects and tenders through the issuing of references and guarantees issued to local banks.
+- Support for projects and tenders by issuing references and guarantees to local banks.